Applications for next program due May 1st 2024

 Applications should include the following:

-- Letter by the applicant informing about the applicant’s motivation and expectations regarding the program.
+- Personal letter informing about the applicant’s motivation and expectations from the program.

 - Suggested clinical rotation in different ICUs during the two-years training period.

-- ICU project proposal.
-Suggest a project tutor.
-Define topic/title and design the project (background info, aim, hypothesis, methods and timetable (250-500 words plus references).
+- ICU project proposal including an academic tutor.
+Define topic/title and design the project (background info, aim, hypothesis, methods and timetable; 250-500 words plus references).

-- A recent electronic picture of the applicant.
+- A picture.
+A recent electronic picture of the applicant.

-For further information see www.SSAI.info or contact the program director of the SSAI training program in intensive care medicine, Gisli H Sigurdsson, phone +354 543 7350, +354 543 7348, e-mail: firstname.lastname@example.org or any of your national representatives in the SSAI-IC Steering Committee:
+For further information see www.SSAI.info or contact the chairman or any of the national representatives in the SSAI-IC Steering Committee.

 SSAI-IC Steering Committee

-Dr. Lisbet Meurling, Karolinska University Hospital, Huddinge, Sweden, firstname.lastname@example.org
+- Dr. Anna Somell, Karolinska University Hospital, Huddinge, Sweden, firstname.lastname@example.org